nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 ### Running job

 1. The background goroutine blocks on the `process.Wait()` until the process exits.
-1. While the process is running, it's writing stdout/stderr into the pipe.
-The `OutputManager` reads from the pipe and buffers data for clients.
+1. While the process is running, the `OutputManager` reads from the stdout and stderr pipes and buffers data for clients.
 1. The kernel enforces cgroup limits throughout the lifetime of the process.
 1. Any child processes inherit the cgroup membership and process group.